The Most Underrated Fishing Lure of All Time: The Twister Tail Grub

 Fishing expert Alex Johnson goes over gear considerations, rigging tips, and fishing techniques so you can utilize this amazing lure and have some fun on the water!

-These days, unfortunately, for many avid anglers the twister tail grub conjures up images of old-timers and little kids in lawn chairs using them to catch dinker bass and crappie.
-With so many soft plastic lure options today, the twister tail grub has taken a back seat, but when it came out it was revolutionary.
+These days, unfortunately, for many avid and amateur anglers alike, the twister tail grub conjures up images of old-timers and little kids in lawn chairs using them to catch dinker bass and crappie.
+With so many soft plastic lure options today, the twister tail grub has taken a back seat to the new favorites of professional fishermen, but when it came out it was revolutionary.

-It was originally invented in the 1970s by lure manufacturer Mr. Twister, and at the time, there weren't many soft plastic fishing lures around, so the twister tail was quite the innovation.
+It was originally invented in the 1970s by lure manufacturer Mr. Twister, and at the time, there weren't many soft plastic fishing lures around, so the twister tail was quite the innovation in artificial lures with tail action at the time, and it's still deadly today.
 You could say it’s the original swimbait that many lure manufacturers have built upon and tweaked throughout the years.
 If you look at today's soft plastics, you’ll notice many different lures from a variety of companies use various forms of the twister tail.
-With its natural action, various size and color options, and ability to be used for many techniques, I truly think the twister tail/curly tail is among the most versatile and effective fishing lures that let you catch just about any predatory game fish on the planet.
+With its natural action, various size and color options from watermelon to june bug, and the ability to be used for many techniques, I truly think the twister tail/curly tail is among the most versatile and effective fishing lures that let you catch just about any predatory game fish on the planet.
 Although it is still a very popular choice among many anglers, I think it deserves more respect as a serious multi-species soft plastic lure.

-This is my case for the twister/curly tail grub, or jig, or whatever you want to call it.
+This is my case for the twister/curly tail grub, or jig, or twin tail grub, or whatever you want to call it.
 I’ll go through some gear considerations, rigging tips, and fishing techniques so you can utilize this under-appreciated lure and have some pure unadulterated fun on the water!

 What You Can Catch

-The short answer is you can catch anything with a twister tail grub.
+The short answer is you can catch anything with soft plastic grubs.
 If it’s a predatory game fish that relies primarily on prey for food, it will go after it.
 The swimming action and vibrations of the twister tail are irresistible to fish for some reason, and because of its wide variety of sizes and colors, it can imitate just about any pattern, whether that be baitfish, crustaceans, leeches, worms, or larval insects.
-The twister tail grub’s crowning achievement is that it doesn’t really look like anything, but vaguely resembles just about anything that swims, so whether you’re casting tiny twister tails for crappie in a cypress swamp in Mississippi, or jigging massive twister tails for lingcod off the coast of California, the twister tail will get it done for you.
+The twister tail grub’s crowning achievement is that it doesn’t really look like anything, but the single tail grubs vaguely resemble just about anything that swims, so whether you’re casting tiny twister tails as a spinnerbait with a versatile soft plastic trailer for crappie in a cypress swamp in Mississippi, or jigging massive twister tails in the salt for lingcod off the coast of California, the twister tail will get it done for you.

 Since I’m mostly an inland freshwater angler, and because a large majority of recreational anglers in the U.S. fall under that category as well, the twister tails I’ll be referencing will mostly focus on that.
 I’ve caught just about everything I can catch in my local spots in southern Ohio with twister tail grubs.
 Sunfish, crappie, smallmouth bass, spotted bass, largemouth bass, white bass, sauger, drum, gar, and even a couple of catfish to my surprise.
 You can also expect to catch perch, trout, walleye, and with bigger twister tails, northern pike and muskie.
 A few of my personal best river smallmouth bass have all been caught with a white twister tail grub, and it is just about the only thing I use to catch a stringer full of crappie unless I decide to use live bait, so I’m a bit partial to them, to say the least!